JavierGurrola/RDUNet/Datasets/README.md

-Add the dataset to this folder.
+Add the training, validation, and testing datasets to this folder.